ntnhut/LeetSolve/docs/source/Counting/136_Single_Number.md

 ## [Problem statement](https://leetcode.com/problems/single-number/)

-Given a non-empty array of integers `nums`, every element appears twice except for one.
-Find that single one.
+You're provided with a non-empty array of integers called `nums`.
+In this array, every element occurs twice except for one element that appears only once.
+Your task is to identify and find that unique element.

-You must implement a solution with a linear runtime complexity and use only constant extra space.
+To solve this problem, your solution needs to have a linear runtime complexity and utilize only a constant amount of extra space.

 ### Example 1
 ```